-[32] It was submitted by counsel for the Respondent that it would be in the best interest of the children to stay with the Respondent and that the minor children visit the Applicant every alternative weekend pending the report of Prof G.M.Spies.
+[32] It was submitted by counsel for the Respondent that it would be in the best interest of the children to stay with the Respondent and that the minor children visit the Applicant every alternative weekend pending the report of Prof G.M Spies.

 [33] Both counsels agree that it would be more appropriate to obtain a Social Worker report and not a report of a Clinical Psychologist.
-It was further agreed upon that a report will be obtained from Prof G.M Spies and that the report will be available by the end of June 2021.
+It was further agreed upon that a report will be obtained from Prof G.M Spies and that the report willbe available by the end of June 2021.

-[34] Prof Spies will be appointed on an urgent basis to conduct a forensic assessment of the minor children in order to investigate the best interest of the minor children in so far as it pertains to the minor children's primary residence, the Applicant's and Respondent's parental responsibilities and rights, in respect of the minor children's primary care and guardianship, if and how the Applicant and/or Respondent must exercise specific parental responsibilities and rights in so far as it pertains to the Applicant and/or the Respondent's contact rights and to make recommendations as to what steps must be taken by the Applicant and the minor children to restore any break in their relationship that might have occurred.
+[34] Prof Spies will be appointed on an urgent basis to conduct a forensic assessment of the minor children in order to investigate the best interest of the minor children in so far as it pertains to the minor children's parental residence, the Applicant's and Respondent's primary responsibilities and rights, in respect of the minor children's primary care and guardianship, if and how the Applicant and/or Respondent must exercise specific parental responsibilities and rights in so far as it pertains to the Applicant and/or the Respondent's contact rights and to make recommendations as to what steps must be taken by the Applicant and/or the Respondent, in order to rebuild the bond between the Applicant and the minor children to restore any break in their relationship that might have occurred.